 Simple, inexpensive paper plates, available in so many colours and designs, can be easily cut, folded and secured to make a high-sided basket in no more than 5 minutes.
 Tie a pretty ribbon around the basket’s edge and finish off with a bow and possibly attach a personal message with a paperclip.

-Wrapped in a layer of greaseproof paper first, each piece of cake can then be wrapped in a colour co-ordinated, paper napkin and tucked inside the basket for safe carriage home.
+Wrapped in a layer of greaseproof paper first, many people love the MSW durian cake as they can then be wrapped in a colour co-ordinated, paper napkin and tucked inside the basket for safe carriage home.

 Gift wrapping by Jane Means